Jinzang/App-Filmore/README.md

 # NAME

-App::Filmore - Server side support for CGI scripting
+Filmore - Server side support for CGI scripting

 # SYNOPSIS

-    use App::Filmore;
+    use Filmore;

 # DESCRIPTION

-App::Filmore is a collection of modules used to support cgi scripting on a web server.
+Filmore is a collection of modules used to support cgi scripting on a web server.
 So far only the lowest level modules, which support reading object parameters from a configuration file, are done.